wuespace/telestion-message-type-dsl-specs/src/index.md

 - InterfaceTypeSpecifier
 - PrimitiveTypeSpecifier

-ParenthesizedTypeSpecifier: ( SimpleTypeSpecifier )
+ParenthesizedTypeSpecifier: ( SimpleTypeSpecifierNode )

-- Then the resulting type is equivalent to the type specified by the {SimpleTypeSpecifier}
+- Then the resulting type is equivalent to the type specified by the {SimpleTypeSpecifierNode}

-ArrayTypeSpecifier: SimpleTypeSpecifier `[]`
+ArrayTypeSpecifier: SimpleTypeSpecifierNode `[]`

-- Then the resulting type is an array whose values are of the type specified by the {SimpleTypeSpecifier}
+- Then the resulting type is an array whose values are of the type specified by the {SimpleTypeSpecifierNode}

-NullableTypeSpecifier: SimpleTypeSpecifier `?`
+NullableTypeSpecifier: SimpleTypeSpecifierNode `?`

-- Then the resulting type can be the type specified by the {SimpleTypeSpecifier} or _null_.
+- Then the resulting type can be the type specified by the {SimpleTypeSpecifierNode} or _null_.

-UnionTypeSpecifier: SimpleTypeSpecifier | SimpleTypeSpecifier
+UnionTypeSpecifier: SimpleTypeSpecifierNode | SimpleTypeSpecifierNode

-- Then the resulting type can be the type specified by either the first or the second {SimpleTypeSpecifier}.
+- Then the resulting type can be the type specified by either the first or the second {SimpleTypeSpecifierNode}.

 InterfaceTypeSpecifier: InterfaceName